Getting ready for some shredding? Awesome!

 Ski Hack #2 Hit the hardest slopes first (experienced riders only)

 If you're an experienced skier and if you want to try all of the slopes, always go to the steepest/hardest slopes first!
-At the end of the day there will be a lot of snow heaps and you won't be having a lot of fun.
+At the end of the day there won't be as many fresh tracks, and likely having less fun.
+Unless you are a slushy park rider, or it's spring conditions.
 Since you are the fittest in the morning and the weakest in the afternoon you should adjust your style and the slopes you ride in order to prevent crashes and have the most of fun :)

 Ski Hack #3 Make a balaclava when the weather changes

-If the wind picks up or its starts getting alittle more cold than expected an easily solution to keep a bit warmer is to make a balaclava out of your t-shirt.
+Mountain weather changes considerably.
+If the wind picks up or its starts getting a little more cold than expected an easily solution to keep a bit warmer is to make a balaclava out of your t-shirt.
 Just wrap the t-shirt around your head and keep the head hole open for your eyes and nose and ninja it up a little.

 Ski Hack #4 Carry Duck Tape around your pole